 - Problems with existing solutions that hinder business or technical performance

-Epics are typically described using a short phrase, such as, “self-service for all auto loans” on a Kanban card.
+Epics are typically described using a short phrase on a Kanban card, such as, “self-service for all auto loans.”
 After all, the investment in Funnel epics should be minimal until they are discussed on a periodic cadence established by LPM.
-Epics that meet the decision criteria are then moved to the next state, ‘Reviewing.’
-There is no WIP limit for this state since it’s simply used for intake of potential new epics.
+Epics that meet the decision criteria are then moved to the next step, ‘Reviewing.’
+There is no WIP limit for this step since it’s used simply for intake of potential new epics.

 Most importantly, (see epic) a Minimum Viable Product (MVP) is developed after the Lean Startup Cycle.
 It includes the smallest portion of the epic needed to understand whether the ‘Epic Hypothesis Statement’ is true or not.
 This MVP will be the part of the epic flowing through the rest of the portfolio Kanban system.

-Portfolio Backlog -The portfolio backlog is used to maintain epics that have been approved by LPM.
+Portfolio Backlog – The portfolio backlog is used to maintain epics that have been approved by LPM.
 They’re reviewed and prioritized on a periodic basis using WSJF.
-When sufficient capacity from one or more ARTs is available, the item advances to the ‘Implementing’ state.
+When sufficient capacity from one or more ARTs is available, the item advances to the ‘Implementing’ step.

 Implementing – As capacity becomes available, epics are pulled into the relevant Solution or Program Kanban, where they usually undergo further analysis.
 For example, the epics are split into capabilities and features, and acceptance criteria are established.

-When ready, these new capabilities and features are presented at the relevant Program Increment (PI) Planning boundaries, including Pre-PI Planning events in Solution Trains.
+When ready, these new capabilities and features are presented at the relevant Program Increment (PI Planning) boundaries, including Pre-PI Planning events in Solution Trains.
 Then the development teams begin implementation.
 The solution is developed during regular Program Increments (PIs), and the PI milestones provide objective evaluation of progress.
 Epics can be tracked to completion via appropriate metrics.
-While responsibility for implementation rests with the development teams, Epic Owners remain available on a ‘pull basis’ and share responsibility until the teams have attained a sufficient understanding of the work.
+While responsibility for implementation rests with the development teams, Epic Owners remain available on a ‘pull basis’ to share responsibility until the teams have attained a sufficient understanding of the work.